noxabellus/mod-engine-cpp/readme.md

 ![ModEngine Logo](meta/images/modengine.png)

-ModEngine is a data oriented C++ game engine project, designed around supporting 3D games with an extremely high number of active entities.
-As the name implies, the engine is also designed to be highly modifiable by the end-user, but in a way that supports the high performance requirements.
-The initial/standard engine components and systems will center around top-down games that do not employ real time physics, first person cameras, etc, and instead utilize extremely in-depth world mechanics/simulations.
+ModEngine is a C++ game engine project, designed to be highly modifiable by the end-user, but in a way that supports medium to high performance requirements.
+The initial/standard engine components and systems will center around top-down games that do not employ real time physics, first person cameras, etc, and instead utilize in-depth world mechanics/simulations.
 This engine is designed to suit a specific type of game design and most of the decisions are driven by this underlying goal.
 It is not a universal solution, but if your goals fit within its niche, it aims to be a competitive solution with intelligent tradeoffs.

 ## Planned Features
-+ High performance ECS
++ Entity Component System abstraction
 + Native extension modules
 + 3D graphics w/ skeletal animation, lighting, etc
 + 2D audio